 6. What is the hardest Ivy League school to get into?

-According to statistics, Harvard University has the lowest admissions rates and therefore you have the lowest statistical chance to get accepted.
+According to statistics, Harvard University has the lowest admissions rates and therefore you have the lowest statistical chance of getting accepted.

 7. What’s the best way to find out if a school is right for me?